 Here’s why: it is based on a VA panel, so you won’t get as accurate and consistent colors as on the IPS alternatives, but you will get a higher static contrast ratio of 3,000:1 for deeper blacks.

-Further, the monitor has a wide color gamut with 121% sRGB gamut volume for more vibrant and life-like colors and a strong 450-nit peak brightness.
+Further, the monitor has a 99% sRGB gamut coverage for vivid and accurate colors, and a decent 300-nit peak brightness.

 You also get VRR support up to 100Hz for tear-free gameplay.
 However, VA panels are prone to brightness flickering with fluctuating frame rates when using VRR, so it’s something to keep in mind.